Today is the day. The day that I stop living out of a suitcase. And stop going out to eat 4 times a day. And start doing my hair again.

 To the average person, summer school might seem like a curse.
 Teachers are supposed to have summers off, right?!

 (I have now typed teacher’s about 4 times.
 This is a telltale sign that teacher’s such as myself should definitely not have the summer off.)

 But I have a little secret for you: I love teaching summer school!

 If nothing else, it gives me 20 good little 8-year-old reasons to splurge on that double shot espresso drink.
 Size grande.

 But after the double shot espresso, you better believe I keep my eyes on the true prize.
 Because prizes work for motivating adults, too.
-Never mind that my prize box is the refrigerator and the prize I want is a big bowl of hummus.
+Never mind that my prize box is the refrigerator and the prize I want is a big bowl of spicy hummus.